weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 pq-conf-demo-1  | {"action":"compress","level":"info","msg":"vector compression complete","time":"2023-11-13T21:10:53Z"}
 ```

-If you use `docker-config` to run Weaviate, you can get the logs on the system console.
+If you use `docker-compose` to run Weaviate, you can get the logs on the system console.

 ```bash
 docker compose logs -f --tail 10 weaviate